The Gauntlet 2 gave us one of the most unique casts to date. With many of the era’s big names absent, new faces got to stand in the spotlight.

 11. Cameran Eubanks

 Sweet, innocent, and definitely not Challenge material.
-Cameran “succumbed” to The Gauntlet to Kina could stick around.
+Cameran “succumbed” to The Gauntlet so Kina could stick around.
 A noble deed, and this allowed TJ to go on his first quitters rant.
-After Battle of the Sexes 2, it became obvious that Camera just wasn’t built of competition.
+After Battle of the Sexes 2, it became obvious that Camera just wasn’t built for competition.

 10. Jo Rhodes